hemashushu/docker-archlinux-gui/README.md

 It's worth mentioning that the default command for the "archlinux-gui-firefox" image is `dbus-run-session firefox` instead of `firefox`.
 This is because most GUI applications rely on the D-Bus and need to be launched with `dbus-run-session`.

 These files can be obtained from the [docker-archlinux-gui](https://github.com/hemashushu/docker-archlinux-gui) repository.
-Once downloaded, use the following command to generate the Docker imges locally:
+Once downloaded, use the following command to generate the Docker images locally:

 `docker build -t <IMAGE_NAME>:<IMAGE_TAG> -f <DOCKERFILE_NAME> .`